MaryiaKastsiuk/Proj_from_Ya/Bank customers analisis/ReadMe.md

-# Banking data analysis
+# Reliability of borrowers
+### Task
+On the basis of statistics on the solvency of clients, to investigate whether the marital status and the number of children of the client affect the fact of repaying the loan on time

-### In this project:
+### Description:
-- Input data from the credit department of the bank.
-- Data is cleaned from outliers, gaps and duplicates, and also different data formats are converted.
-- Changed data types to match the stored data.
-- Highlighted lemmas in column values ​​and categorized data.
+Cleaned up data from outliers, omissions and duplicates, as well as converted different data formats.
+The data types have been replaced with the ones corresponding to the stored data.
+The lemmas in the column values ​​are highlighted and the data is categorized.
-- The share of creditworthy clients was determined.
+The share of creditworthy clients has been determined.
-- Analyzed the influence of various factors on the fact of repayment of the loan on time.
+The influence of the marital status and the number of children of the client on the fact of repaying the loan on time is analyzed.

+### Skills and libraries:
+data preprocessing, Python, pandas, lemmatization, scipy, matplotlib, Seaborn, SciKitLearn, numpy

+### Scope of activities:
+Banking / FinTech, Startups, IT company, Services for business [b2b]

-### Skills:
+### Tags:
-- data preprocessing
-- Python
-- pandas
-- lemmatization
-- scipy
-- matplotlib
-- Seaborn
-- numpy
-- -Visualization
+data processing, duplicates, gaps, categorization, lemmatization, data analyst, data analyst, analyst, financial analyst, analyst